jocelyn-ong/jocelyn-ong.github.io-old/_posts/2016-10-03-billboard-hot-100.md

 What we can tell from the above:

 - 'weeks_to_peak' has a minimum value of 0
-    - There are tracks which hit their highest rank the moment they got into top 100
+    - There are track(s) which hit their highest rank the moment they got into top 100
 - 'weeks_to_peak' has a median value of 7
     - On average, it takes a track 7 weeks to hit its highest rank
 - 'weeks_on_billboard' has a median value of 18